Apps72/Dev.Data/ReadMe.md

 * Fix the ExecuteTable(converter) method to avoid a Command disposed.

+### Version 4.1.2

+* Fix Bug #32: "Sequence contains no matching element" using Tool GenerateEntities on Oracle DB.

 ### [RoadMap]

 * Include Insert, Delete, Update method to simplify the CRUD operations in one table of database.